Course Information

 In general, attendance will be required in order to receive credit for in-class work.
 In the case of an unavoidable absence send me an email, in advance, with a brief explanation of why you can't attend.
 I may not respond immediately, but your email will provide a record of the circumstances.
 You will not receive credit for in-class work if no prior notice is provided.
 I will do my best to accommodate occasional absences, but you will not receive credit if you show a chronic pattern of missed classes.

+Homework and Programming assignments will generally be due at 11:59PM on the posted due-date.
 Except under extraordinary circumstances, I will not provide extensions for illnesses, extracurricular obligations, etc. Instead, you will have three "late days" which may be applied to any project or homework assignment (with some exceptions for assignments due at the end of the semester or immediately before exams).
 The use of a late day allows you to extend the deadline for an assignment by 24 hours.
 You may apply multiple late days to a single assignment, but they may not be used to submit assignments more than 48 hours late.

 Phones should be silenced and put away during class unless they are being used for a course-related activity.
 If you violate this policy, I reserve the right to give you a long pointless lecture about the failings of your generation and the probable downfall of civilization.
 This will be embarrassing for both of us.

 Please be ready to begin work at the scheduled start of class and refrain from packing up to leave until the class period is over.
-In exchange, I will commit to ending class promptly at the schedule time.
+In exchange, I will commit to ending class promptly at the scheduled time.

 Students are responsible for adding and dropping courses via MyMadison.
 Please consult the registrar's page of dates and deadlines for exact deadlines.

 If you need an accommodation based on the impact of a disability, you should contact the Office of Disability Services (Student Success Center, Room 1202, www.jmu.edu/ods, 540-568-6705) if you have not previously done so.
 Disability Services will provide you with an Access Plan Letter that will verify your need for services and make recommendations for accommodations to be used in the classroom.
-You are encouraged to with me to review the course requirements and your requested accommodations to develop an individualized plan appropriate for this course.
+You are encouraged to meet with me to review the course requirements and your requested accommodations to develop an individualized plan appropriate for this course.

 This class will operate in accord with JMU's inclement weather policy available at http://www.jmu.edu/JMUpolicy/1309.shtml